Oppenheimer actors walk out of UK premiere as Hollywood stars join writer strike

 The cast of Oppenheimer left a London premiere prematurely to “go and write their picket signs” in preparation for the “imminent” strike by the actors’ union.

-On Thursday (13 July), lead actors of Christopher Nolan’s highly anticipated war biographic, including Cillian Murphy, Florence Pugh, Matt Damon, Emily Blunt and Ramy Malek, walked out of the film’s UK premiere in solidarity with Sag-aftra.
+On Thursday (13 July), the cast of Christopher Nolan’s highly anticipated movie about the creation of the atomic bomb, including leading man Cillian Murphy and co-stars Florence Pugh, Matt Damon, Emily Blunt and Ramy Malek, walked out of the film’s UK premiere in solidarity with SAG-AFTRA’s looming strike.

 “You’ve seen them here earlier on the red carpet,” Nolan announced to the cinema’s audience.

-In a red-carpet interview with Variety, Damon revealed that “once the strike is officially called”, the cast is “going to walk obviously in solidarity”.
+In a red-carpet interview with Variety, Damon said that “once the strike is officially called”, the cast is “going to walk obviously in solidarity”.

 “That’s why we moved this [red carpet] up because we know the second it’s called, we’re going home,” he said.